Last modified: September 28, 2023

 (c) When you’re signed in, we also collect information that we store with your Account, which we treat as Personal Information.
 “Personal Information” means information that you provide to us which personally identifies you, such as your name, email address, or billing and payment information for Subscriptions, or other data that can be reasonably linked to such information by the Company, such as information we associate with your Account.

 (d) When you create an Account, you provide us with Personal Information that includes your name, email and password.
 We may collect other sorts of Personal Information, like your address or preferences about how you use our Services.
 Even if you aren’t signed into an Account, you might choose to provide us with information — like an email address or phone number to receive notifications or updates about our Services.

-(e) We collect information about the apps, browsers, and devices you use to access our Services, which in the future will help us provide features like automatic product updates.
+(e) We collect information about the apps, browsers, and devices you use to access our Services, which in the future will help us provide features like automatic product updates or enhanced security features.

 (f) The information we collect may include unique identifiers, browser type and settings, device type and settings, operating system, mobile network information including carrier name and phone number, and application version number.
 We collect this information when a Service on your device contacts our servers — for example, when our Service checks for automatic updates.
 We may also collect information about the interaction of your apps, browsers, and devices with our Services, including Internet Protocol (“IP”) address, crash reports, system activity, and the date, time, and referrer URL of your request.